 In Jerusha Hess’ Anglo-American Austenland, a woman obsessed with Pride and Prejudice’s Mr. Darcy — as played by Colin Firth on the BBC production — discovers the real thing (more or less) while on a trip to an English resort.
 The Austenland cast includes Keri Russell, JJ Feild, Bret McKenzie, Jennifer Coolidge, Georgia King, and James Callis.
 Ah, minor detail: one of Austenland’s producers is Stephenie Meyer.
 Heard of her?
 No?
 Heard of the Twilight movies starring Kristen Stewart, Robert Pattinson, and Taylor Lautner?

-Addendum: Fruitvale Station was initially known as Fruitvale.
+Update: Fruitvale Station was initially known as Fruitvale.

 ["Sundance 2013 Movies: Daniel Radcliffe in Kill Your Darlings" continues on the next page.
 See link below.]